Maia Sandu: As Prime Minister

 In the 2019 parliamentary election, Sandu's PAS, together with its ally, PPDA, led by Andrei Năstase, formed the ACUM Electoral Bloc and secured 26 of the 101 seats in the Parliament of Moldova.
-On 8 June 2019, Maia Sandu was elected Prime Minister of Moldova in a coalition government with PSRM.
+On 8 June 2019, Sandu was elected Prime Minister of Moldova in a coalition government with PSRM.
 On the same day, the Constitutional Court of Moldova declared unconstitutional her designation for this position as well as the appointment of the Government of the Republic of Moldova, which sparked the 2019 constitutional crisis.
 However, on 15 June 2019, the Constitutional Court revised and repealed its previous decisions, declaring the Sandu Cabinet to have been constitutionally created.

 The next day, she called for the restoration of public order, discouraging citizens from attending local rallies.
-In June 2019, she lifted a March 2017 ban by former Prime Minister Filip of official visits by government officials to Russia.
-In one of her first interviews to foreign media, she announced her intention to request that the United States Treasury add Vlad Plahotniuc to the Magnitsky List.
-In August, Sandu asked the State Chancellery to prepare a draft decree declaring 23 August to be the European Day of Remembrance for Victims of Stalinism and Nazism instead of the regular Liberation Day.
-The decree was opposed by her coalition partner, the PSRM, with Moldova's president and ex-PSRM leader Igor Dodon announcing that he will celebrate the date in the old style, rejecting Sandu's proposal.
+In June 2019, she lifted a March 2017 ban by former Prime Minister Filip on official visits by government officials to Russia.
+In one of her first interviews with foreign media, she announced her intention to request that the United States Treasury add Vlad Plahotniuc to the Magnitsky List.
+In August, Sandu requested that the State Chancellery prepare a draft decree, which would officially declare 23 August as the European Day of Remembrance for Victims of Stalinism and Nazism, instead of the regular Liberation Day.
+The decree was opposed by her coalition partner, the PSRM, with Moldova's president and ex-PSRM leader Igor Dodon announcing that he would celebrate the date in the old style, rejecting Sandu's proposal.

-Under Maia Sandu, Moldova began taking steps towards the European Union as Sandu herself is pro-E.U.
-Maia Sandu was ousted as prime minister on 12 November 2019, following a vote of no confidence.
+Under Sandu, Moldova began taking steps towards the European Union, as Sandu herself is pro-EU.
+Sandu was ousted as prime minister on 12 November 2019, following a vote of no confidence.
 She remained as a caretaker of the office until the formation of a new government.
-However, on 24 December 2020 Maia Sandu took office as state president, after winning a landslide election against the Pro-Russian Igor Dodon, and again on a pro-E.U. and anti-corruption platform.
+However, on 24 December 2020, Sandu took office as state president, after winning a landslide election against the pro-Russian Igor Dodon, and again on a pro-EU and anti-corruption platform.
 Under Sandu's leadership, Moldova is once more in a position to resume moving forward towards European integration.